 Government Information and Media Services (GIMS) is located at the North East corner of the main floor (4th floor) of the Central Library.
 Entering the building from the Library Lawn entrance, GIMS is on the right after making a left at the elevator bank.
 The GIMS service desk is identified by the Federal Depository Library Program logo (see logo above).

-The Jean and Alexander Heard Libraries are one of over 1250 participating libraries in the Federal Depository Library Program (FDLP).
+Central Library is one of over 1250 participating libraries in the Federal Depository Library Program (FDLP).
 The Vanderbilt Library is a congressionally designated depository for U.S. Government documents.
 Public access to the library's government documents collection is guaranteed and governed by Federal law (Title 44, United States Code).

 Tennessee depositories have a shared regional holdings arrangement.
 Each of the six largest depositories (of which Vanderbilt is one) is classified as a "subregional" responsible for different classes of documents.
 The Central Library has been designated to hold publications from the following government branches and agencies: the President (all SuDocs documents classed PR and PREX), the State Department (all S documents), Patent and Trademark Office, Energy Research Abstracts, Foreign Trade Reports, and all Congressional documents (all Y documents).

 Vanderbilt University has been designated a Center of Excellence by the Association of Southeastern Research Libraries (ASERL).
 This designation helps ASERL depository libraries coordinate to enhance access to government documents by identifying and specifying which libraries in the ASERL system have the most complete collections for documents from specified government agencies.
 Vanderbilt and the Alderman Library at the University of Virginia share this designation for State Department documents (SuDocs classification S).